Avid Solutions Gets a Culture of Conversation Going with SilkRoad Performance

 Employees and managers liked it because it was easy-to-use and had a shorter format.
 It also enabled much more direct feedback between everyone, especially with our project-based structure.

-Agile Performance—Measuring the Benefits
+An Agile Process—Measuring the Benefits

 In addition to the initial positive feedback from managers and employees, Avid also plans to measure employee participation rates, improved retention, promotion rates and the speed of promotions.
 “For example, if we can speed up development of a consultant from the first level to our top level, that impacts revenue by creating higher utilization and stronger skills,” said Cini.